Surrogacy: Legal issues

 The legality of surrogacy varies around the world.
 Many countries do not have laws which specifically deal with surrogacy.
 Some countries ban surrogacy outright, while others ban commercial surrogacy but allow altruistic surrogacy (in which the surrogate is not financially compensated).
 Some countries allow commercial surrogacy, with few restrictions.
 Some jurisdictions extend a ban on surrogacy to international surrogacy.
 In some jurisdictions rules applicable to adoptions apply while others do not regulate the practice.

-Commercial surrogacy is banned in Canada and most of Europe.
+Commercial surrogacy is banned in Canada, Australia and most of Europe.

 The US, Ukraine, Russia and Georgia have the least restrictive laws in the world, allowing commercial surrogacy, including for foreigners.
 Surrogacy is legal and common in Iran, and monetary remuneration is practiced and allowed by religious authorities.

 Several Asian countries used to have less restrictive laws, but the practice has since been restricted.
 In 2013, Thailand banned commercial surrogacy, and restricted altruistic surrogacy to Thai couples.
 In 2016, Cambodia also banned commercial surrogacy.
 Nepal, Mexico, and India have also recently banned foreign commercial surrogacy.

 Laws dealing with surrogacy must deal with: